 This is a decorative painting technique where the finish mimics another material, like granite, fabric or wood.
 You may also hear this decorating technique referred to as faux finishing.

 When you create a faux finish, you add texture or dimension to your home.
-This is often done on walls and ceilings, but you can also experiment with these techniques on doors and furniture too.
+This is often done on walls and ceilings, but you can also experiment with these paint techniques on doors and furniture too.